310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 then let's bathe in the [water]\~♪ it will [relieve] you and make you feel refreshed\~
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora surprised %}
 Where'd you get that bucket from, Shinkai-senpai!?
 I see water in there — If you dump that on us, we'll *all* get sick!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori smile3 %}
-Ahaha… It's finally gone right back to the usual… What a relief…♪
+Ahaha… It's finally gone right back to the usual for us… What a relief…♪
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 Indeed~

 It was tense, but we were able to work hard practicing with Trickstar, and gain many things out of it.